mlbonatelli/SciCommMgz/README.md

 ## Who are we?

-[Maria][link_mlbonatelli] and [Gacielle][link_graciellehigino] met each other on Twitter.
+[Maria][link_mlbonatelli] and [Gacielle][link_graciellehigino] met on Twitter.
 They are both from Brazil but they live far apart from each other - almost a 10 hour drive.
 But since they met, they have realised that they share a commom passion: Science Communication.
 Or as people usually say ***SciComm***.

 Now, they are both involved in projects to put SciComm on the map.
 They want to empower scientists to perform good and interesting SciCom (Want to know more that?
 See [IGNITE][link_ignite]) and create places, such as this Magazine, where they can share content about SciComm.